Maropitant: Pharmacokinetics

 Maropitant's bioavailability is unaffected by the presence of food.
 Bioavailability is 91% at the standard subcutaneous dose but 24% at the standard oral dose; the standard oral dose is higher to partially compensate for incomplete bioavailability.
 It binds to plasma proteins at a rate of 99.5%; it has a low volume of distribution (9 L/kg) and is thus not extensively absorbed.
 Subcutaneously administered maropitant had peak plasma concentration around half an hour after administration; the mean half-life is 6–8 hours, and a single dose lasts 24 hours in dogs.
 Orally administered maropitant reached its peak plasma concentration within two hours.

 Maropitant undergoes 1st-pass metabolism by liver enzymes, mainly CYP2D15 (which has high affinity for maropitant and clears over 90% of it) but also by the lower-affinity CYP3A12.
 Repeat dosing of maropitant eventually saturates CYP2D15, causing the drug to accumulate due to reduced clearance.
 Thus, it is recommended to not use maropitant for more than five days straight, and to have a two-day rest period to allow maropitant to clear the body to prevent accumulation.
 Maropitant has over 21 metabolites, though its major one (produced by hydroxylation) is CJ-18,518.

 Maropitant clearance is slower in cats.

 Society and culture

 Legal status

 In February 2025, the Committee for Veterinary Medicinal Products (CVMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the veterinary medicinal product Elmaro for cats and dogs.
 The applicant for this veterinary medicinal product is Elanco GmbH.
 Elmaro is a generic of Cerenia, which has been authorized in the EU since June 2006.

 In April 2025, the CVMP adopted a positive opinion, recommending the granting of a marketing authorization for the veterinary medicinal product Emevet, chewable tablet, intended for dogs.
 The applicant for this veterinary medicinal product is CP-Pharma Handelsgesellschaft mbH.

+In February 2026, the CVMP adopted a positive opinion, recommending the granting of a marketing authorization for the veterinary medicinal product Emepax, Chewable tablet, intended for dogs.
+The applicant for this veterinary medicinal product is Axience.
+The applicant is registered as an SME pursuant to the definition set out in Commission Recommendation 2003/361/EC.

+Names

+Maropitant is the international nonproprietary name.

+Maropitant is sold under the brand names Cerenia, Elmaro, and Emevet.